Last Updated on March 28, 2022

 It’s a really simple and free way to reduce your waste!

-Of course they do make a number of reusable options and below I break down the pros and cons of each one based on a number of different factors.
+Of course, they do make a number of reusable drinking straws and below I break down the pros and cons of each one based on a number of different factors.

 - hot and cold conductivity